Inspiration through mentorship

-Apart from a short time whilst I was travelling and for a short time after I was made redundant about 10 years ago, I’ve always had a job.
-I think one summer I had 4, which was no mean feet keeping a track of where I had to be I can tell you.
+Apart from a short time whilst I was traveling and for a short time after I was made redundant about 10 years ago, I’ve always had a job.
+I think one summer I had 4, which was no mean feat keeping a track of where I had to be I can tell you.

-So as I reflect, here’s my top tips to make the most out of work!
+So as I reflect, here are my top tips to make the most out of work!

 When I look back at what I’ve achieved, I realise a lot of it wouldn’t have been possible if I had let fear control my decisions or actions.
 When you start out in working life, much of the fear comes from the unknown and the lack of knowledge.
 This can leave you feeling overwhelmed and nervous, but it doesn’t stop there, as with each new job, presentation, or major work change, fear can once again raise its head.

 One particular time this was never truer, was my interview at Chelsea Football Club.
-I talked so fast I’m surprised the interview lasted as long as it did, but some how I managed to keep fear under control.
+I talked so fast that I’m surprised the interview lasted as long as it did, but somehow I managed to keep fear under control.
 I can’t say the same for the first presentation I did about 10 years ago for my previous employer.
-It was an awful experience, and one where my nerves were felt by everyone around the room.
-This was not one of my proudest moments for sure, but much can be learnt from those moments.
+It was an awful experience and one where my nerves were felt by everyone around the room.
+This was not one of my proudest moments for sure, but much can be learned from those moments.
 The biggest one for me was the reality of being true to myself, and not trying too hard to be someone I thought I had to be.

-When you get down to the root of why we get nervous, its usually comes down to the fear of failure, and of being judged.
-Through my coaching experience I have learnt to reframe failure, into what I can take away from the experience.
-I’ve personally found that I’ve learnt just as much, if not more from a situation when its not gone so well, as when I’ve had a slightly easier road to success.
+When you get down to the root of why we get nervous, it usually comes down to the fear of failure, and of being judged.
+Through my coaching experience, I have learned to reframe failure, into what I can take away from the experience.
+I’ve personally found that I’ve learned just as much, if not more from a situation when it’s not gone so well, as when I’ve had a slightly easier road to success.